-When an advisor is no longer available to provide advising, the Program Administrator provides the student with a list of faculty available to serve.
-The student fills out the Advisor Change Form, which is copied to the new advisor, previous advisor, and Program Administrator.
+The student fills out the Advisor Change Form, which is copied to the new advisor, previous advisor, and the Program and Admissions Manager.
 The MSW Program Director serves as back-up to advisors absent for one semester or less.

 Graduate Transfer Credit